 Most reputable dealerships will recondition the vehicle before putting it on their lot, which usually includes a trip to the mechanic.
 They’ll probably provide you with a full report of the repairs the mechanic completed, too.

-A private sale usually doesn’t include this feature, so you’ll want to take the car to a mechanic before finalizing your purchase to ensure nothing is seriously wrong with the vehicle.
+Private car sales usually don’t include this feature, so you’ll want to take the car to a mechanic before finalizing your purchase to ensure nothing is seriously wrong with the vehicle.

 If a seller won’t allow you to take the vehicle to a technician, it’s a potential sign that something is wrong with it and that you should probably look elsewhere.
 At the very least, the lack of transparency should make you wonder about the character of the seller.

 It’s worth noting that visiting a mechanic isn’t always a straightforward process, particularly if you’re purchasing the car in another state.
 In those situations, shipping the vehicle from the seller directly to a mechanic who can look it over before you drive it can alleviate some of your concerns.

 You might also try to include a provision stating the finalization of the deal is dependent on the technician’s report on the vehicle’s condition.
 However, there’s no guarantee the seller will agree to that.

 4. Be aware of warning signs

 Some sellers seem sketchy from the get-go, while other scammers are a little more subtle with their actions.
 Therefore, it’s a good idea to learn about some warning signs that typically pop up during private car sales.